How to Prepare for a Singing Audition

 Dress Appropriately

-Always be sure your attire is in synergy with your song and audition.
+Always be sure your attire is in synergy with your song and the type of audition you are participating in.

 Don't wear hard rock attire if you're singing a ballad.